Did you know?

 In Alaska, our lives are closely intertwined with flora, fauna and the environment.
 This gallery focuses on earth and life sciences including geology and geography, with an emphasis on zoology.
 Exhibits include:

 Get ready for a wild time!
-Watch Chomper the snapping turtle, juvenile alligators and silver salmon, or make a new friend at the marine touch tank, which is home to sea stars, sea anemones and more.
+Watch Chomper the snapping turtle and king crabs, or make a new friend at the tidal pools, which is home to sea stars, sea anemones and more.

 Anchorage sits in one of the world's most active earthquake zones.
 Structures here must withstand strong quakes.
 At the shake table, erect a building, choose an earthquake and observe how well your building withstands the tremors.